Collin County Divorce Lawyer

 How Our Collin County Divorce Attorney Can Help

 When you are seeking a divorce, it is rare that you and your former spouse will agree with every term that the other party proposes.
 It is also uncommon for divorcing couples to only have one issue to deal with, since there are many complexities in both the legal, financial, and relational components of separating.

-This is why our divorce lawyer is prepared to help you in one or more of the following areas which might arise when determining the aspects of your divorce, including issues dealing with:
+This is why our Collin County family law lawyer is prepared to help you in one or more of the following areas which might arise when determining the aspects of your divorce, including issues dealing with:

 - Child support